De-institutionalisation ! Understanding communities !

 always be a need for highly structured (institutionalised) care for

-people with high care needs, respite etc. By providing
+people with high care needs, respite etc. By

 a